 He emphasized the importance of gardening to have some of one’s own food and noted that a lot of land or space isn’t necessary for growing food.
 I’m reminded of the existence of rooftop gardens in the USSR before and after the collapse.
 Orlov stressed that it’s a good idea to be equipped with the necessary physical tools for gardening as well.

-When asked what he was doing himself to prepare, his answer was surprising.
-Not only has he written articles that have appeared on select web sites, he sold his house in Boston and equipped a custom made sailboat for navigating up and down the East coast.
+When asked what he was doing himself at that time to prepare, his answer was surprising.
+Not only had he written articles that have appeared on select web sites, he sold his house in Boston and equipped a custom made sailboat for navigating up and down the East coast.
 It’s a means of transportation that’s viable and doesn’t require paying a mortgage or rent.

 The interview with Orlov was a pleasure to listen to for me, since he was so well spoken and had a reasonable answer for every point of contention.
 I don’t know whether he’s right about everything, and I do disagree on a couple of issues; but he’s seen a country and an empire collapse which let people literally die in the streets.
 His book deserves a look.

 To order Reinventing Collapse, by Dmitry Orlov, click on the book’s title wherever you see it linked in this post.
-You’ll be taken to the page where it’s featured, and you can order from there.
+That takes you to the page where it’s featured.

-Decide for yourself whether what he has to say serves as a warning or gives insights on what to do to prepare for survival in a coming collapse.
+Enjoy the read.
+Then draw your own conclusions as to whether what Orlov has to say serves as a warning or gives insights on what to do to prepare for survival in a coming collapse.